Data-Visualization-Intro/3-D3-line-chart/readme.md

 Our generator needs two pieces of information:

-1. how to find an x axis value, and
+1. how to find an x axis value
-2. how to find a y axis value.
+2. how to find a y axis value

 We set these values with the x and y method, respectively, which each take one parameter: a function to convert a data point into an x or y value.